 - Meat deboners remain off the ineligible list subject to a further maximum quota of 160 General Employment Permits, bringing the total to 360.

-For more info, see the DJEI's press release on the Regulations.
+For more info, see the DBEI's press release on the Regulations.

 Employment Regulation Orders